A SOUND OF THUNDER

 Peter Hyams is a multi-disciplined director with a veteran genre background.
 In the 1980s, Hyams made a trio of fine science-fiction films with the faked Mars landing film Capricorn One (1978), Outland (1981) set on one of Jupiters Moon, and then the 2001: A Space Odyssey (1968) sequel 2010 (1984), his single best film to date.
 He also produced the quirkily appealing Universal monster homage The Monster Squad (1987).
 For several years, Hyams fell silent within the genre, directing action thrillers like Running Scared (1986), The Presidio (1988) and Narrow Margin (1990).
 He made a return to genre material in the 1990s with films like Stay Tuned (1992), Timecop (1994), The Relic (1997) and End of Days (1999), interspersing these with action films like Sudden Death (1995) and The Musketeer (2001).
 While Hyams science-fiction films of the 1980s marked him as a promising talent, his work throughout the 1990s has been disappointing to see indifferent hackwork where Hyams seems to lack any creative interest in the work and is present as nothing other than a hired gun director.
 Here Hyams engages in some cutely self-referential asides.
 Ben Kingsley has a line: Today you stand shoulder to shoulder with Columbus discovering America, Armstrong landing on The Moon, Brubaker discovering Mars in Hyamss film Capricorn One, about a faked Mars landing, the team commander played by James Brolin was a Colonel Brubaker.
 Later in the ruins of the Chicago, we see a Spotas Market with Spota being the name of the assassin hunting Sean Connery in Outland.

-Other Ray Bradbury screen adaptations include: the classic atomic monster movie The Beast from 20,000 Fathoms (1953) from Bradburys short story The Foghorn (1951); the alien invader classic It Came from Outer Space (1953) from his original screenplay; Francois Truffauts adaptation of Fahrenheit 451 (1966); the anthology The Illustrated Man (1968); the tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where Bradbury adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; and Chrysalis (2008).
+Other Ray Bradbury screen adaptations include: the classic atomic monster movie The Beast from 20,000 Fathoms (1953) from Bradburys short story The Foghorn (1951); the alien invader classic It Came from Outer Space (1953) from his original screenplay; Francois Truffauts adaptation of Fahrenheit 451 (1966); the anthology The Illustrated Man (1968); the tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where Bradbury adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; Chrysalis (2008); and the tv movie remake of Fahrenheit 451 (2018).